Kiuwan logo

 Software governance lays a foundation for your IT processes that aligns with the company’s business goals—and as a manager, you have to balance those two every day.
 Software governance is thus central to your project management efforts, impacting areas like:

 • Cybersecurity: Without software governance, your team would lack the right tools to respond to and remediate an incident.
 They would also lack the protocols and policies to do it.
-Software governance mitigates your risk of an attack, so your project can proceed undisturbed.
+Software governance mitigates the risk of an attack, allowing your project to proceed undisturbed.

 • Development and deployment: Which coding standards will you be implementing to ensure proper development best practices?
-What documentation do you use to make sure you deploy the application on time and under budget?
+What documentation do you use to ensure that you deploy the application on time and within budget?
 Software governance puts the proper frameworks in place to streamline your SDLC, so your team executes their workflows as intended.

-• Cost: Every project manager must concern themselves with their budget.
-Software governance allocates the resources needed for successful project completion, and equips team members with the right tools for completing their tasks.
+• Cost: Every project manager must be concerned with their budget.
+Software governance allocates the resources necessary for successful project completion and equips team members with the right tools to complete their tasks.

 The bottom line